 Ken Hart (Seed Sale Chair) has been a volunteer with the chapter for about 30 years.
 As a founding member, he has experienced the chapter as it evolved into what it is today.
 Always interested in nature, his involvement with the chapter stems from his interest in conserving our environment, providing a home for nature and in making nature accessible to the public to improve environmental awareness.
 He is retired from Human Resources in the Social Security Administration.
 With assistance from his wife, he has chaired the chapter seed sale for a number of years, helping to provide needed funds for maintenance of our sanctuaries.

-Shannon Kennedy (Board Member) has been a volunteer with ASCM for over 15 years starting when her son became interested in monitoring the bluebird boxes at Watkins Park in Mt.
+Shannon Kennedy (Seed Sale Chair and Publicity Chair) has been a volunteer with ASCM for over 15 years starting when her son became interested in monitoring the bluebird boxes at Watkins Park in Mt.
 Airy.
 She is an elementary school teacher in Howard County Public Schools and has a Master’s Degree in Education with a Science focus and enjoys teaching children about the natural world in diverse learning environments.

 David Smith, M.S.
 (Recording Secretary) has been interested in birds and nature since childhood.
 He received a Masters of Science degree in Zoology, completing a thesis on differences in winter habitat use of the sexes of American Kestrel in South Central Florida.
 David has served as president of the Audubon Society of Central Maryland and the Frederick Bird Club, a chapter of the Maryland Ornithological Society, and regularly leads nature and bird watching field trips for these organizations.
 David has also served on various bird and other wildlife conservation committees for state and non profit organizations, including the Audubon Maryland-DC Important Bird Areas Program and as a co-chair of the Maryland Amphibian and Reptile Atlas Project.
 David currently works as an environmental consultant for Coastal Resources, Inc., a small, woman-owned firm in Annapolis, where his focus is on wetland identification, delineation, and mitigation compliance and wildlife studies.